FMMT666/SyrSafeTechLogger/README.md

     - added long alarm states in status report
     - added converted (readable) time, date from RTC

+### CHANGES 2024/02/XX:
+    - initial q&d version
+    - added file output
+    - added sample output file
+    - added some command line options
+    - added alarm state query
+    - added the delay option
+    - removed units from output
+    - added the raw parameter to display the removed units

 ---
 ## TODO
-    - What happens when clrALA is executed when there's no alarm, but the valve is closed?
-      Will the valve then be opened?
+    - show all/selected profiles' data
+    - clear total water consume
     - some WIFI things; scan, RSSI, ...
-    - clear total water consume
+    - Octave data reader
+    - modify profiles
+    - What happens when clrALA is executed and there's no alarm, but the valve is closed?
+      Will it then be opened?
     - iOS Shortcuts to change profiles
     - iOS Shortcuts to reset/ack an alarm
-    - show all/selected profiles' data
-    - modify profiles
     - ClearDataRaw() function (which e.g. then calls SetDataRaw( ..., useCLR=True) )
     - DC voltage supply readout does not work; requires admin mode??
     - option to skip saving/displaying data if nothing happens
-    - Octave data reader
     - SyrSafeTechStat.py app, ncurses-like; with profile switching, etc.
     - (.)config file; Windoze: where to put this?